gsauthof/dracut-sshd/README.md

 (this package also contains the [`systemd-networkd`][networkd] Dracut module)

+When installing from copr, `dracut-network` is automatically installed as dependency.

 Make sure that `/root/.ssh/authorized_keys` contains the right keys, as it's included in the [initramfs][iramfs]: